4k4xs4pH1r3/offensive-security/SuperCluster/supercluster.md

    cat ip_list.txt | parallel -j5 'sudo msfconsole -q -x "db_nmap -sS {}"'
    ```

-   This will distribute the scanning workload across all the devices in the cluster and run the `db_nmap` command with the IP address argument specified in `ip_list.txt` on each laptop.
+   This will distribute the scanning workload across all the devices in the cluster and run the `db_nmap` command with the IP address argument specified in `ip_list.txt` on each device.
 The `-j5` option specifies the number of jobs to run in parallel, which in this case is 5.

 4. You can monitor the scanning progress and results by typing the following command in Metasploit: